 Definition of drug vs medicine

-A drug is any chemical substance which when acts on the living body alter the physiological process and is used for prevention, diagnosis, control, and treatment of disease.
-While medicine is the formulated form of the drug having definite dose and dosages form which is used for prevention, diagnosis, control, and treatment of disease.
+A drug is any chemical substance that when acts on the living body alters the physiological process and is used for the prevention, diagnosis, control, and treatment of disease.
+While medicine is the formulated form of the drug having a definite dose and dosage form which is used for prevention, diagnosis, control, and treatment of disease.

 Relation with API